CBD FOR HEADACHES & MIGRAINES (WHAT DOSE HELPS?)

 Italian researchers presented a prospective study in 2017 where cannabinoids (THC and CBD) were used to treat acute headaches and migraines.
 In the treatment of acute headache pain, cannabis was shown to reduce patients’ pain intensity by 43.5%.

-Researchers determined that cannabinoids can be as effective as current pharmaceutical therapies for migraine pain.
+Researchers determined that cannabinoids can be as effective as current pharmaceutical therapies for headache pain although more research is needed about the medicinal benefits of CBD oils to treat headaches.

-CBD has been described as a viable treatment option for those with chronic pain due to its potential efficacy, safety profile, and non-addictive, non-toxic properties.
+CBD oil and other CBD products have been described as a viable treatment option for those with chronic pain and headache disorders due to its potential efficacy, safety profile, and non-addictive, non-toxic medicinal properties of cannabinoids.

 WHAT ARE COMMON MIGRAINE MEDICATIONS?

-Common medications for pain relief of migraine symptoms include:
+Common over the counter and prescription medications for pain relief of migraine symptoms include:

-Migraines can be debilitating headaches that are usually accompanied by intense pulsing or throbbing.
+Migraines headaches can be debilitating that are usually accompanied by intense pulsing or throbbing.
 Luckily, many of these medications listed above are available over the counter without a physician’s prescription.
-However, there are potential adverse side effects to strongly consider prior to taking these medications.
+However, there are potential adverse side effects to strongly consider prior to taking these medications to treat migraines.

 COMMON SIDE EFFECTS

-A major drawback to taking some traditional medications for pain relief is that they may make your migraines worse, due to an overuse of medication.
-There are potential adverse effects of these pain-reducing pharmaceuticals, including:
+A major drawback to taking some traditional headache medications for pain relief is that they may make your migraines worse, due to an overuse of medication (also known as medication overuse headache).
+There are potential adverse effects of these pain-reducing pharmaceuticals for migraine patients, including:

 - Blurred vision